SecureFromScratch/Workshops/nodejs/node-api/README.md

 # Node API + Postgres (DB in Docker, API local)

-Secure catalog API with file upload, Prisma ORM, and Postgres.
+Secure coding lab, catalog API with Prisma ORM, and Postgres.
 Students run **Postgres in Docker** and the **API locally** for fast iteration.

 ## Prerequisites